Ice Cream Science

 There’s not a lot we can do about this.
 Except get the mixture as cold as possible before we put in in the machine.

 When it reaches about -6 °C (21 °F) the ice cream should be removed from the machine.
 At this point it is still very soft with a consistency much like soft serve ice cream.
 So we transfer it to a freezer to harden.

-This is another area where the domestic set up can’t match up to the commercial operations.
-Ideally the ice cream should be cooled to -35 ° C (-31 °F).
-At this temperature, further ice crystallisation is impossible so the ice cream will remain smooth.
+Commercial feezers will cool the ice cream to -35 °C (-31 °F).
+At this temperature, further ice crystallization is impossible so the ice cream will remain smooth.

-If you want to eat it all the same day (and why not?), you should cool it to around -12 ° C (10 °F) which is its ideal serving temperature.
+If you want to eat it all the same day (and why not?), you should cool it to around -12 °C (10 °F) which is the ideal serving temperature.